 - Exceedingly dependent on oxygen consumption during the prolonged organic breakdown

 Adhesives also introduce operational inefficiencies for tissue converters.
 Aside from the expense — which can increase total delivered costs (TDC) by up to 2% on value/superpremium branded products in the United States — using adhesives on the production line can be problematic:

 - Machinery requires additional cleaning to keep contact surfaces free from glue

 - Adhesives can dry out during lengthy downtimes

 - Paper dust inevitably contaminates adhesives, resulting in wasted material and the added expense of special waste disposal

 Tissue converters find themselves caught between the need for adhesives and the ecological and operational consequences of using them.
-It’s a complicated position to be in, but it’s also compelling the industry to implement practical, adhesive-free solutions like the glueless technologies introduced by Fabio Perini.
+It’s a complicated position to be in.
+It’s also compelling industry leaders such as Körber Tissue to implement comprehensive sustainability initiatives and introduce practical, adhesive-free solutions like glueless technologies.

-A sustainable water lamination technology, Aquabond replaces adhesive with water during ply bonding, without requiring new machinery or compromising the machine's mechanical features and quality of the final product.
+A sustainable water lamination technology, Aquabond replaces adhesive with water during ply bonding.
+No new machinery is required to use this technology and neither the machine’s performance nor final product quality is compromised.

-Aquabond technology is more than eco-friendly.
-It can be implemented directly from the HMI and simplifies ply bonding reducing the time and costs associated with embosser maintenance and cleaning.
+Aquabond technology is more than eco-friendly; it can be implemented directly from the HMI to simplify ply bonding, reducing the time and costs associated with embosser maintenance and cleaning.

 Available for pure or recycled paper fiber, Aquabond: